kborekci06/kborekci06.github.io/publications/nature-digital-medicine.md

 **Role:** Bioelectronics Research Intern (while in high school)

 ## Why this matters to me
-This was the project that **sparked my passion for medical devices**.
-Contributing in the Rogers Lab showed me how tightly **engineering, clinical needs, and translational impact** can align.
+This experience **sparked my passion for medical devices**.
+Working in the Rogers Lab showed me how engineering decisions directly translate to clinical impact.

 ## My contributions
 - Evaluated embedded sensor systems for **hydrocephalus shunt flow** detection.
-- **Characterized device drift** and validated **phantom model** experiments simulating physiological flow conditions.
+- **Characterized device drift** and validated **phantom model** experiments simulating physiological flow.
-- Contributed analyses that supported the final manuscript; listed as a **coauthor** in *Nature Digital Medicine (2020)*.
+- Contributed analyses used in the manuscript; listed as a **coauthor** in *Nature Digital Medicine (2020)*.

 ## Access the article
 <div class="resume-buttons">